 Record a Home Video.
 It’s surprisingly easy to get seniors talking when you share a few stories of your own.
 Turn on the video recorder and start talking about something funny that’s happened in your day.
 Ask your aging parent or grandparent if they ever went through something similar.
 You never know what amazing story from the past will surface, but whatever it is, you’ll be able to capture it on video.
 It can be even more rewarding if done as a family group, so gather the youngest and elder members of your family this holiday and see what childhood stories surface!
 You’d be surprised at how fast everyone gets involved.

 The memories of your aging parent or loved one are important, and it’s a great idea to record them to share with future generations!
 For more tips on how to celebrate the holidays with your aging loved ones, contact Home Care Assistance of Greater Hartford.
-We’re also available to provide hourly or live-in care in Greater Hartford to alleviate some of the burden as you prepare for family gatherings and celebrations.
-Contact a Care Manager today at 860-372-4500 to schedule a no-risk, complimentary consultation.
+We’re also available to provide hourly home care, West Hartford families can rely on to alleviate some of the burden as you prepare for family gatherings and celebrations.
+Contact a Care Manager today at 860-323-3462 to schedule a no-risk, complimentary consultation.